leachuk/phonegap-dev-repo/README.md

 General PhoneGap developement

-This is a snabox environment for iphone development with PhoneGap
+This is a sandbox environment for iphone development with PhoneGap